opvasger/elm-debug/readme.md

 ## Try out my example
 The module is still being developed and will probably go through major changes.

-If you want to try it, you can clone the repo and run this `bash`-script from the `/examples` folder:
+If you want to try it, you can clone the repo and run these commands from the `/examples` folder:
 ```bash
 npm install